orstavik/JoiEvents/docs/1d2_composedEvents/2b_WhatIs_composedPropagation.md

 ```
 Again, this looks normal: capture phase, then target phase, and then bubble phase.
 Here, even the `AT_TARGET` event listeners are run in registration order.

-The problem is the nested order of the event listeners.
-The reality is that even though the event phases are ordered per DOM context, viewed over multiple DOM contexts, the event phases weave into each other and intermingle.
+The problem occurs as the DOM contexts are nested.
+This creates a different *real* propagation path that has a different propagation order within itself between the different event phases, than what the event has in each individual DOM context.
+Thus, viewed across multiple DOM contexts, the `AT_TARGET` event phase weaves into and out of both the `CAPTURING_PHASE` and the `BUBBLING_PHASE`.

 Propagation sequence
 ```
 Conceptual          Real
-c,t,t,b + c,t,t,b   c, t, c, t, t, b, t, b
+c,t,t,b||c,t,t,b    c,t,c,t,t,b,t,b

 \c /b               \c       /b
  **t                 *t     *t